Induction and probation

 Please visit the New Staff Induction web page for further information.

-All newly appointed non-academic staff (including research staff) will, unless otherwise agreed with Human Resources, be subject to a period of probation which is normally 6 months in duration.
+All newly appointed staff including research staff, Associate Professors and Professors will, unless otherwise agreed with Human Resources, be subject to a period of probation which is normally 6 months in duration.

-The purpose of probation is to ensure that the performance of the new member of staff is monitored regularly, problems are resolved at an early stage, and any inability to meet the requirements of the job is recognised and necessary action taken promptly.
+The purpose of probation is to ensure that the work performance and expected standards of behaviour of the new member of staff is monitored and reviewed regularly, any problems are resolved at an early stage, and any inability to meet the requirements of the job is recognised and necessary action taken promptly.

 Please use the links below for the Contractual Probation Procedure and Contractual Probation Review Form.